zadilkhwaja/TripSageAIPro/README.md

 ### Setting up your `.env` file

-After cloning this project, go to the [Squid Cloud Console](https://console.squid.cloud), create an application (if haven't done so already) and click the **Create .env file** button under **Backend project**.
+After cloning this project, go to the [Squid Cloud Console](https://console.squid.cloud), create an application and click the **Create .env file** button under **Backend project**.
 This provides you with the command to create the `.env` file required for this template to work and run.

 Change to the backend directory, and install the required dependencies: